openxc/vi-firmware/README.rst

     :target: http://vi-firmware.openxcplatform.com
     :alt: Documentation Status

-The OpenXC vehicle interface (VI) firmware runs on an Arduino-compatible microcontroller connected to one or more CAN buses.
+The OpenXC vehicle interface (VI) firmware runs on an microcontroller connected to one or more CAN buses.
 It receives either all CAN messages or a filtered subset, performs any unit conversion or factoring required and outputs a generic version to a USB interface.

 For more documentation, see the `vehicle interface`_ section on the `OpenXC website`_ or the `vehicle interface documentation`_.